carbon-language/carbon-lang/docs/design/generics/overview.md

     They are used to avoid writing specialized, near-duplicate code for similar situations.
--   Generics are written using _interfaces_ which have a name and describe methods, functions, and other items for types to implement.
+-   Generics are written using _interfaces_ which have a name and describe methods, functions, and other entities for types to implement.
 -   Types must explicitly _implement_ interfaces to indicate that they support its functionality.
 A given type may implement an interface at most once.
 -   Implementations may be part of the type's definition, in which case you can